Chris Cornell's daughter Toni remembers Soundgarden frontman on Father's Day

 Offering viewers a tour of the workspace, she explained: “This was one of my dad’s go-to guitars for writing music.
 And this was the first real guitar he bought me at 10 or 11.”

-Toni also recalled being given her very first guitar as a child, though she was unable to play it due to a finger injury.
+Recalling being given her very first guitar as a child, Toni said she was unable to play the instrument due to a finger injury.

 “So six stitches later, my dad taught me how to play with three fingers,” she said.
 “A highlight moment of mine was when he was so proud of me he actually told Jimmy Page the story, who then asked me to show him.
 So thank you, Dad.
 No pressure at all!”